Poke this image to see color change.

 An example of a kind of request that I can probably satisfy is a request for a (set of) Tk-GUI interface(s) to a Linux command or application --- replacing its many command-line options by GUI prompts, using check-buttons, radio-buttons, entry-fields, and the like.

 I intend to show some examples of this type of GUI development via a 'Featured tkGUIs' web page on this site.

 Some kinds of FE subsystem enhancements that I could implement are

 These kinds of enhancements involve editing FE text files --- mostly creating or enhancing shell and Tcl-Tk scripts --- which I have trained myself to do.
 I generally try to stay away from compiling languages such as C and C++.
 I generally try to 'glue' compiled programs together with shell and Tcl-Tk scripts.

-If you have used the FE subsystems for a while and find that they are helpful to you, please consider making a donation --- to help motivate the continuation of additions and enhancements --- such as the IP-address mail filtering (at the user's mail client) mentioned above --- or, such as the Tk themes and skins, mentioned in a previous section.
+If you have used the FE subsystems for a while and find that they are helpful to you, please consider making a donation --- to help pay for the cost of maintaining this web site --- and to help motivate the continuation of additions and enhancements --- such as the IP-address mail filtering (at the user's mail client) mentioned above --- or, such as the Tk themes and skins, mentioned in a previous section.

 [One type of programming that could draw time away from the 'fun' projects is bug fixing.
 Hopefully there are not many, since I use the FE subsystems myself.]